armindocachada/tensorflow-with-object-recognition/README.md

 We will create an application with Tensorflow and docker that can be deployed anywhere.
 This application will add the intelligence needed to a Xiaomi camera for proper security.

 What are you waiting for?
-Buy the camera and click on my Github project and get started.
+Buy the camera and click on my Github project(https://github.com/armindocachada/tensorflow-with-object-recognition) to get started.

 ## Sources I have used